rfong/rflog/_posts/2020-02-28-jekyll-tags.md

 ...
 Lorem ipsum dolor sit
 {% endhighlight %}

 Since tag names will eventually need to be in a URI-friendly format, I'm going to keep it super simple and stick with a tag naming convention of `[\w\d-]+` (alphanumeric characters and hyphens allowed) for my blog.
 If you want to support spaces and other characters, you could do it with URI encoding, but I decided not to.

 ## Displaying tags on posts/pages

-You can display tags by adding a snippet like the following to a post template.
+I display the tags on each post by adding this snippet to the post template.
 {% highlight liquid %}{% raw %}
 <span class="post-tags">
   {% for tag in post.tags %}